JuliaFewBody/MetropolisAlgorithm.jl/docs/src/examples.md

 hist(X)
 ```

 This is the trajectory of a walker at each step.
-The histogram above shows the number of these dots in the interval of bins.
+The histogram above shows the number of these points in each bin.

 ```@example eg1
 # plotting trajectory